friesenkiwi/ansible-collection-uberspace/uberspace/README.md

 # Uberspace Administration Ansible role

-This [Ansible role](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) helps with the administration of accounts at the german exceptional intenet hoster [Uberspace](https://uberspace.de/).
+This [Ansible role](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) helps with the administration of accounts at the German exceptional intenet hoster [Uberspace](https://uberspace.de/).
 It is not officially maintained by the company.
 I am only one of their customers.
 It is acting through the user frontend via HTTPS and content parsing, but since there is no official API, things can break easily as soon as Uberspace changes anything in the frontend, specifically does a frontend relaunch etc.

 When using this role, make sure that you understand, respect and cherish the [philosophy](https://wiki.uberspace.de/philosophy) and share the values of Uberspace.
 Specifically: Don't abuse the provided priviledges and don't overburden the technical infrastructure!